-EBL eBooks are available to Departmental staff serving the Education portfolio.
+ProQuest eBooks are available to departmental staff serving the education portfolio.
 If you are eligible, you will need to register for an eBook login.

-OverDrive eBooks are available to schools registered by their principals for the Queensland State Schools eBooks Digital Library.
-Please visit the Library Services edStudio for details.
+OverDrive eBooks are available to schools registered by their principals for the eBooks Digital Library.
+Please visit the eBooks Digital Library edStudio for details.

 Once you are registered, search for eBooks in:

 Perform a search, then select eBooks on the right of the page in the eBooks and eJournals box.

 Simply enter a title, author or subject you are looking for, and include the term eBook in your search.

 For OverDrive eBooks, once you have found the eBook you require, click on the title to display the full record.
 Select Click here for eBook and enter your MIS ID or Corporate ID.